ash/raku-course/essentials/coercion/prefixes/index.md

 say (+'27E-1').WHAT; # (Num)
 ```

-For Boolean conversions, there is also another prefix operator called `so`, and you can call this routine as a method too:
+For Boolean conversions, there is another routine called `so`.
+You can use it as a prefix operator or as a method:

 ```raku
 my $value = 42;